Beckham32/FinalProject/README.md

 - **Real-World Economy**: NPC prices and behaviour adjust based on global data.
 - **Adaptive Dialogue**: Contextual and branching based on player decisions and events.
-- **Live Quests**: Generated in response to real-world triggers or player milestones.

 ---